 Staying organized in the makerspace.

 If you are interested in starting a makerspace in your school or library and need some insights or guidance on what to expect, features to focus on, and MakerEd tools to acquire, we'd love to help.
 Our makerspace experts would be happy to set up a discussion to learn more about your vision.
 Please feel free to contact us any time to set up a conversation.
-Also, for the latest EdTech, STEM, and 21st century education news, follow us on Twitter and Instagram.
+Also, for the latest EdTech, STEM, and 21st century education news, follow us on Twitter/X and Instagram.
 Like us on Facebook, too, or sign up for our newsletter for our latest product announcements and offerings.
 If you have an idea for an Eduporium Weekly theme, send our team a message on social media or comment below.